FBW32/34-PB-objects-pt2/README.md

 * Using a loop, iterate through the languages array and console.log all of the languages.
 * Using a loop, console.log all of the keys in the programming object.
 * Using a loop, console.log all of the values in the programming object.
-* Create an object method where if the keys "isChallenging" and "isRewarding" have values of "true", then return "Learning the programming languages: "JavaScript, Python, Ruby, Go" is rewarding and challenging.
+* Create an object method where if the keys "isChallenging" and "isRewarding" have values of "true", then return "Learning the programming languages: "JavaScript, Python, Ruby, Go" is rewarding and challenging. **Bonus:** In a comment, explain the use case of `console.log()` on an object method.
 * Make sure that any other code cannot delete or change properties of the object.
-* Print the prototype of the object.

-**6. Free Shipping.**
-Create a function that determines whether an online order should get free shipping.
-An order gets free shipping if the total cost of items exceeds €50.

-Examples:
-* freeShipping({ "Sponge": 3.50, "Soap": 5.99 }) ➞ false
-* freeShipping({ "Surround Sound Equipment": 499.99 }) ➞ true
-* freeShipping({ "Wool": 13.99, "Knitting Needles": 15.50, "Bag": 13.99 }) ➞ false